kishima/mrubyc_arduino_uno/README.md

 $ make write
 ```

-To run it on IchigoCake!
-(IchigoJam TBD!)
+To run it on IchigoJam!